Moving an Existing Installation to a New Server or Location¶

 If you regularly copy a production database to a test server, you can use a settings override to avoid having to "fix" the directory and URL-based settings each time you copy the database over.

-These instructions have been rewritten based on my recent migration experience and are also informed by this blog post: http://civicrm.org/blogs/eileen/drush-bam-civi-wham.
-The overall process I am suggesting is to install a fresh working copy of CiviCRM on your new server.
+These instructions have been rewritten based on this blog post: http://civicrm.org/blogs/eileen/drush-bam-civi-wham.
+The overall process suggested is to install a fresh working copy of CiviCRM on your new server.
 Next copy any custom code then move the majority of your database from the old server, ignoring domain and cache tables.
 This leaves the good working domain data in place on your new server.

 If you are using Joomla, Akeeba backup is a handy plugin to create complete backups of your site, including CiviCRM.
 It does not only copy your database but all your files too.
 Configure Akeeba to ignore tables, table content and files as described below (Note, sometimes it is best to NOT ignore the civicrm_domain table.
 If you get an error on your copy when go to access the Civi pages, try NOT ignoring that table in your Akeeba backup).
 Such a backup can be restored easily and completely using its complementary Kickstart script on any site, not just your original site, because it contains all restoration scripts necessary to get you up and running.
 If you are transferring to a new host some paths and URLs probably have changed so you must update:

-See below if you have a Drupal 8 composer installation, or other composer installs.
+See a section below if you have a Drupal 8 (or later) composer installation, or other composer installs.

 Danger